Skip to main content

 • Automatic concept extraction

-• Cross-document connections
+• Cross-source connections

-• Interactive graph exploration
+• Interactive map exploration

-• AI-powered Q&A
+• AI-powered Q&A with citations

-Pricing: Free tier available, Pro from $12/month
+Pricing: Free tier available, Pro from $20/month

-2. Miro AI : Best for Collaborative Mind Mapping
+2. Miro AI, Best for Collaborative Mind Mapping

 Miro's AI features can analyze documents and generate initial mind map structures that teams can then edit collaboratively.